 It can also be empowering to recognise jealousy as evidence that we ultimately want the best for ourself.
 Which is freaking awesome.
 This means we acknowledge we're capable of being more.
 Of not being content settling for mediocrity.
 Of believing we're worth the greatest goodness this earthly experience has to offer.
 And we should.
 Abundance is our birthright.

 The strategy underlying this approach is to now investigate jealousy when it arises.
 This is best done by making a physical note rather than a mental one (lawd knows we already have enough of those).
-Ye olde pen and paper are always preferable, but even a designated note on our trusty smartphone will do the trick.
+Ye olde pen and paper are always preferable, but a note or voice memo on our trusty smartphone will do the trick.

-Then, when we capture a moment of jealousy in the act, we write it down and ask, "Is this pointing to something we'd like to be true in our own life?", at least three times.
+Then, when we next capture a moment of jealousy in the act, we ask, "Is this pointing to something we'd like to be true in our own life?", at least three times.
 We do this three times to counter the ease of just answering "yes" by default in the first instance: "yes" to fame, for example.
 We may well find the answer is in fact "no" by the third time 'round.